Obama nominates Senate aide for FCC Republican commissioner

 WASHINGTON President Barack Obama plans to nominate Senate aide Michael O'Rielly to fill the second Republican seat on the Federal Communications Commission, the White House said on Thursday, bringing the agency closer to operating at full capacity.

-Giancarlo would be the first commissioner from the swaps industry, a market dominated by investment banks, with brokers such as GFI playing an essential role as trading platforms.

-The CFTC was given extensive new powers to overhaul the $630 trillion swaps market after the 2007-09 credit meltdown, and has been writing scores of new rules to change the structure of the opaque market.

-FCC, meanwhile, has been in a holding mode on the most controversial and critical issues such as planning for the upcoming large auction of airwaves under acting Chairwoman Mignon Clyburn.
+FCC has been in a holding mode on the most controversial and critical issues such as planning for the upcoming large auction of airwaves under Acting Chair Mignon Clyburn.

-Wheeler, tapped to become the new permanent chairman, received a vote of approval from the Senate Commerce Committee on Tuesday, although Republican Senator Ted Cruz warned he might hold up Wheeler's confirmation until the nominee voices a more specific opinion on the power of the FCC over disclosure of political donors behind election TV ads.
+Wheeler, tapped to become new permanent chairman, received a vote of approval from the Senate Commerce Committee on Tuesday, although Republican Senator Ted Cruz warned he might hold his confirmation until he voices a more specific opinion on the power of the FCC over disclosure of political donors behind election TV ads.

-The nomination of O'Rielly is expected to speed up the confirmation of Wheeler, an industry veteran who is an Obama fundraiser and adviser, and a former cable and wireless lobbyist.
+The nomination of O'Rielly is expected to speed up the confirmation of Wheeler, an industry veteran who is an Obama fundraiser and adviser and former cable and wireless lobbyist.

 O'Rielly has spent nearly two decades as a Republican staffer in Congress, most recently serving as a top aide to Senator John Cornyn of Texas.
-He has also advised former Senator John Sununu of New Hampshire and former House Commerce Committee Chairman Tom Bliley of Virginia on telecommunications issues.
+He has also advised on telecommunications to former Senator John Sununu of New Hampshire and former House Commerce Committee Chairman Tom Bliley of Virginia.

-Industry insiders, noting that much of O'Rielly's work has been done outside of the spotlight, described him as deeply knowledgeable about the issues he would address at the FCC thanks to years of experience on Capitol Hill.
-But several also chose the word "prickly" in talking about his personal style.
+Industry insiders, noting that much of O'Rielly's work has been done outside of the spotlight, described him as deeply knowledgeable about the issues he would address at the FCC thanks for the years of experience on Capitol Hill.
+But several also picked the word "prickly" in talking of his personal style.

 O'Rielly, who had in the past been on the short list for FCC commissioner, would join Ajit Pai as the second member of the Republican minority on the five-member panel, replacing former Commissioner Robert McDowell.